Receiver Odell Beckham Jr. agrees to deal with Rams

 The Rams (7-2) visit the San Francisco 49ers on Monday night before their bye week.

-Beckham is the second veteran NFL star in the past two weeks to join the Rams, who never run out of ways to stay under the salary cap despite their lavish acquisition of high-profile talent.
+Beckham is the second veteran NFL star in the past two weeks to join the Rams, who seem to be trying everything to emerge from a crowded NFC so they can play in February’s Super Bowl at their own SoFi Stadium in Inglewood.

 Los Angeles traded for Von Miller last week, sending two high draft picks to Denver for the vaunted pass-rushing linebacker.
-The Rams’ elite talent clearly was a draw for Beckham: Miller spoke to Beckham by phone shortly before the receiver’s deal was announced.
+Miller has yet to debut for LA, but he was among those recruiting Beckham by phone.

 The Rams also don’t hesitate to add talent even to areas in which they’re strong: Miller joined a defense that already leads the NFL in sacks, while Beckham is joining an offense that DeSean Jackson left two weeks ago because he couldn’t get playing time in front of LA’s three starters.

+Kupp and Woods emerged from their discussions confident Beckham wants to buy in.

+“I think the thing about playing here is when you’re not about what we’re about, when you’re not about playing for the guys next to you, I think you can stick out like a sore thumb,” Kupp said.
+“We have a great culture here.
+Guys play for each other.
+They work day in and day out so that when we step on the field, you are taking care of the guy next to you.”

-The Rams ardently chased Beckham in 2018 when he was traded to Cleveland, and McVay has spoken glowingly of Beckham’s talents over the years.
-Beckham’s speed and athleticism should provide a welcome option for the Rams, who are already back among the NFL’s top offensive teams after a two-year lull.
+The Rams ardently chased Beckham before he was traded to Cleveland by the Giants in March 2019, and McVay has spoken glowingly of Beckham’s talents over the years.
+Beckham’s speed, athleticism and ball skills should provide a welcome option for the Rams, who are already back among the NFL’s top offensive teams after a two-year lull.

 Lakers star LeBron James welcomed Beckham on Twitter shortly before the deal was announced: “Welcome to LA my brother @obj!
 It’s GO TIME!!”